hapax/hapax.github.io/assets/giant-ants.md

 simple as a heartbeat, or the caloric requirements of a monkey, we'll be led to the startling hypothesis that animals are *fractals*: they are built out of structures which look the same when you zoom in.
-Turns out there are a bunch of interesting design problems involved in running an organism, and nature evolved fractals in order to solve them.
+There are a bunch of interesting design problems that crop up if you want to run an organism, and nature evolved fractals in order to solve these problems.
+Pretty damn cool.

 ### Squares and cubes